segun651/flowvahub-rewards/README.md

 ## Key Assumptions & Trade-offs

-- **Supabase Authentication**: Assumes Supabase is configured for user authentication
+- **Supabase Authentication**:Created a mini signup page for user authentication
-- **CSS-based Styling**: Uses vanilla CSS instead of CSS frameworks for minimal dependencies
+- **CSS-based Styling**: Uses Tailwind Css
 - **Component Colocation**: Assets and related files are co-located with components for maintainability
+- **Logic** : Focused on Earn Points and redeem rewards logic using supabse database as my database and ensuring minimal functionality of those features